Poisson ensembles of loops of one-dimensional diffusions: Measures on finite life-time paths

 \begin{defi} \end{defi}

 We will write $\mu^{x,y}$ instead of $\mu^{x,y}_{L}$ whenever there is no ambiguity on $L$.
 The definition of $\mu^{x,y}$ depends on the choice of $m$, but $m(y)\mu^{x,y}$ does not.
-Measures $\mu^{x,y}$ were first introduced by Dynkin in \cite{Dynkin1984Isomorphism} and enter the expression of Dynkin's isomorphism between the Gaussian Free Field and the local times of random paths.
-Pitman and Yor studied this measures in \cite{PitmanYor1996MaximumBridge} in the setting of one-dimensional diffusions without killing measure ($\kappa=0$).
+Measures $\mu^{x,y}$ appear in \cite{Dynkin1984Isomorphism} and enter the expression of Dynkin's isomorphism between the Gaussian free field and the local times of random paths.
+Pitman and Yor studied these measures in \cite{PitmanYor81BesselDiv,PitmanYor1996MaximumBridge} in the setting of one-dimensional diffusions without killing measure ($\kappa=0$).
 Next we give a handy representation of $\mu^{x,y}$ in the setting of one-dimensional diffusions.
 It was observed and proved by Pitman and Yor in case $\kappa=0$.
+See also \cite{SalYenYor2015IntRep}.
 We consider the general case.

 \begin{prop} Let $F$ be a non-negative measurable functional on the space of variable life-time paths starting from $x$.
 Then

 Equivalently

 where $\tau^{y}_{l}:=\inf\lbrace t\geq 0\vert \ell^{z}_{t}(X)> l\rbrace$. \end{prop}